 37 On the last day of the feast, the great day, Jesus stood up and cried out, “If anyone thirsts, let him come to me and drink.
 38 Whoever believes in me, as the Scripture has said, ‘Out of his heart will flow rivers of living water.’”
 39 Now this he said about the Spirit, whom those who believed in him were to receive, for as yet the Spirit had not been given, because Jesus was not yet glorified. – John 7:37-39 ESV

 What is the key to living the Christian life?
 That’s an age-old question that has garnered a wide range of answers over the centuries.
-Even within the 1st-Century in which Jesus lived and died, the early church found itself debating and disagreeing over this question, even though the disciples of Jesus had been given the answer by Jesus and had experienced evidence of its veracity at Pentecost.
+Even within the 1st-Century in which Jesus lived and died, the early church found itself debating and disagreeing over this question, even though the disciples of Jesus had been given the answer and had experienced evidence of its veracity at Pentecost.

 Just minutes before His ascension into heaven, Jesus had told His disciples, “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth” (Acts 1:8 ESV).

-After hearing this somewhat cryptic promise from the lips of Jesus, the disciples had watched Jesus ascend into heaven, and then they returned to Jerusalem where they waited for the proof of Jesus’ promise.
+After hearing this somewhat cryptic promise from the lips of Jesus, the disciples had watched Him ascend into heaven, and then they returned to Jerusalem where they waited for the proof of Jesus’ promise.
 And they didn’t have to wait long.

 When the day of Pentecost arrived, they were all together in one place.
 And suddenly there came from heaven a sound like a mighty rushing wind, and it filled the entire house where they were sitting.
 And divided tongues as of fire appeared to them and rested on each one of them.
 And they were all filled with the Holy Spirit and began to speak in other tongues as the Spirit gave them utterance. – Acts 2:1-4 ESV

 Luke goes on to record the incredible results of that filling.
-Yes, they spoke in languages they didn’t know but, more importantly, they spoke with a power and boldness they hadn’t formerly possess.
+Yes, they spoke in languages they didn’t know but, more importantly, they spoke with a power and boldness they hadn’t formerly possessed.
 Peter, the one who had distinguished himself by denying he even knew Jesus, now found himself fearlessly proclaiming the truth of the gospel to anyone who would listen.
 He spoke with a clarity and boldness that, no doubt, surprised him and shocked his fellow disciples.
 And it was all in keeping with the promise Jesus had made to them.
 He had told them that, when the time came and they found themselves standing in the synagogues and before rulers and authorities, “the Holy Spirit will teach you at that time what needs to be said” (Luke 12:12 NLT).

 And Jesus had made it clear that their words would not be their own.